flyingfishfuse/captive-portal-cpp-terminal/README.md

   If you choose to use someone elses network,  I give you a few choices how.

   I also give you the option to beefhook every host that gets caught in the attack

+  TODOTOFU:
+  You aren't zeroing out entered passwords as far as I can tell, those could end up latent on the stack/heap.